hoppersroppers/training/Core/1.IntroductionToHacking/5-HowComputer/5-Internet.md

    * https://web.stanford.edu/class/msande91si/www-spr04/readings/week1/InternetWhitepaper.htm
       * all of this stuff
    * DNS stuff, direct ip

+   * What is the path of a website load

    * whois, stuff like that
    * Technical Architecture
    * Information Architecture